CNAG-Biomedical-Informatics/pheno-ranker/docs/cohort.md

     </figure>

-    The same matrix can be processed with multidimensional scaling to reduce teh dimensionality
+    The same matrix can be processed with multidimensional scaling to reduce the dimensionality

     ```R
     library(ggplot2)